 |Financial Management||This area considers the internal processes to ensure compliance with legislative accountabilities.
 While most are aimed at financial accountability through the PGPA Act, there is a range of other requirements, such as records management, information security, confidentiality / privacy and staff behaviour that are also considered.||This area covers the provider’s ability to manage grant funding.|

-How will the risk rating affect a funded organisation?Risks assessments will be conducted after a decision has been made to award a grant, and will affect whether a low risk (basic) funding agreement or the standard funding agreement will be used.
+How will the risk rating affect a funded organisation?Risk assessments will be conducted before a decision is made to award a grant, and will affect the design of the funding agreement.
 Where there is low risk, the department aims to reduce red tape for funded organisations with fewer reporting and accountability obligations and the expectation that funded organisations will manage their risks appropriately.
-If risk is higher, the department will design the funding agreement and internal management of grant programmes in a way that is proportional to the risks involved.
+If risk is higher, the department will design the funding agreement and internal management of grant programs in a way that is proportional to the risks involved.
+Risk reviews may be conducted at various times during the life of a grant and the requirements of the funding agreement may be varied to reflect any change in the risk profile.

 Can a funded organisation still access the Risk Assessment Profile Tool (RAPT) for self-assessment?Yes.
 The RAPT is still available on the department’s website Excel version (Excel 1892 KB) PDF version (PDF 1789 KB) and funded organisations are welcome to continue using the tool to assess their governance, financial management and risk arrangements.
 Self-assessment of risks helps to identify any problems early, enables continuous quality improvements in governance and financial management and allows the funded organisation to have confidence that they have appropriate processes in place.